skynth/Wizard-Royale/WizardRoyale/Documentation/README.txt

 3D graphics for all aspects

 Class List :
-Package : In-game classes
+Package : GameElements
-Player - represents each wizard character in the game (Has-a relationship with item class) Map - The map for the game, where players will fight each other (Has-a relationship with obstacle and player) Obstacle (represents a rectangular wall in the map the player is unable to move through) Projectile(An instance of the projectile that the player shoots) GameObject (Abstract superclass of all objects in the game) Consumable (represents all items that the player can pick up on the map)
+Player - represents each wizard character in the game (Has-a relationship with item class) Tile (represents a rectangular wall in the map the player is unable to move through) Projectile(An instance of the projectile that the player shoots) GameObject (Abstract superclass of all objects in the game) Consumable (represents all items that the player can pick up on the map)

 Package : Window
-Winow : Starts a new game, generates the window
-Wizard Royale : Represents an instance of a single match, determining victory and dictating rules Instruction Panel: Panel that holds the instructions to the game Main Menu panel: Initial window with access to instruction and game panels through buttons
+Window : Starts a new game, generates the window Wizard Royale : Represents an instance of a single match, determining victory and dictating rules Instruction Panel: Panel that holds the instructions to the game Main Menu panel: Initial window with access to instruction and game panels through buttons
 Handler:  handles all changes made to all game objects while users are playing the game.
 Key Input: Dictates the key inputs
 Mouse Input: Dictates the mouse inputs
+ID : holds the IDs for all the objects in our game Camera : moves the map and its elements with the player so that the game is centered on the player BufferedImageLoader : creates a bufferedimage out of a image file

 Responsibilities:
 Roee: Player, Obstacle, Game classes